-Broadly, I am interested in the ecology and evolution of parasitic relationships.
-I am particularly interested in how parasitic lifestyles evolved from once free-living ancestors.
+Broadly, I am interested in the ecology and evolution of parasitic relationships and how parasitic lifestyles evolved from once free-living ancestors.
 I am particularly interested in the behavior of parasites, having studied its heritability and how variation in this key trait is generated and maintained.
 I address these research questions primarily with the facultatively parasitic mite: Macrocheles muscaedomesticae and their fruit fly hosts.
 I love being outside and observing the tiny and often over-looked critters!
-I will be an assistant professor in the biology department at the University of Tampa starting the fall of 2021.
-Currently, I am a postdoc at the University of Kentucky in the White lab working on projects exploring the evolution and spread of endosymbiotic bacteria in dwarf spider populations.
+Currently, I am an assistant professor at the University of Tampa where I primarily teach parasitology.